maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code ulitlizes Python libraries, including Pandas for data manipulation and Plotly Express for interactive data visualization.
+The code utilizes Python libraries, including Pandas for data manipulation and Plotly Express for interactive data visualization.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
 The CSV file contains state-wise population and population density data for the year 2008.
 The *format_hover_data* function is defined to create a custom tooltip or hover data for each state on the map.
 It takes the state's name, population, and population density as input and formats the data in a readable way.
 This custom hover data will provide information about the state's name, population (in millions), and population density in 2008.

 Next, the choropleth map is created using Plotly Express.
 It specifies the dataset, the location information (in this case, the state code, which is a common way to represent states on maps), and the color data (population density in 2008).
 The locationmode is set to "USA-states" to indicate that the map represents U.S. states.